sehlen-bsi/botan-docs/docs/testspec/src/15_rng.rst

 -  test_broken_entropy_input: Tests whether the RNG throws exceptions if it is provided with insufficient entropy.
--  test_check_nonce: Tests whether the nonce provided to the RNG has at least one half of the security bit strength.
-Otherwise, the RNG has to throw an exception (for HMAC-SHA-256, the nonce has to be at least 16 bytes long).
+-  test_check_nonce: Tests whether the nonce provided to the RNG has at least the full security bit strength.
+Otherwise, the RNG has to throw an exception (for HMAC-SHA-256, the nonce has to be at least 32 bytes long).
 -  test_prediction_resistance: Tests with a reseed interval set to 1.
 -  test_fork_safety: Tests whether a forked process has a different RNG output than its parent process.